DevSecOpsSG/Jenkins-Workshop/README.md

         ```

-5. Create FreeStyle job and play with it
+5. Now why don't you Install jenkins and Create FreeStyle job and play with it !!